m-mohsin-riaz/m-mohsin-riaz.github.io/_posts/2026-10-05-building-my-second-machine-learning-project.md

 * Software integration with AI models
 * Problem-solving and debugging

 Every stage of development introduced new challenges and new learning opportunities.
+You can explore more of Dr. Bilal Ahmad's research work on his [Google Scholar profile](https://scholar.google.com.au/citations?user=8nZ0jVkAAAAJ&hl=en).

 ---